BluEye-Robotics/blueye.sdk/docs/video/gstreamer-for-video-streaming.md

 ???+ abstract "Linux"
     ** Install GStreamer**

-    To run the streaming pipeline below you will need a runtime installation of Gstreamer.
-You can find more in depth instruction for your linux distribution at the [`gstreamer docs`](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c)
+    To run the streaming pipeline below you will need a runtime installation of GStreamer.
+You can find more in depth instruction for your linux distribution at the [`GStreamer docs`](https://gstreamer.freedesktop.org/documentation/installing/on-linux.html?gi-language=c)

     The basic steps for installing on Ubuntu or Debian are

-    Install gstreamer and plugins
+    Install GStreamer and plugins
     ```shell
     apt-get install libgstreamer1.0-0 gstreamer1.0-plugins-base gstreamer1.0-plugins-good \
     gstreamer1.0-plugins-bad gstreamer1.0-plugins-ugly gstreamer1.0-libav gstreamer1.0-doc \
     gstreamer1.0-tools gstreamer1.0-x gstreamer1.0-alsa
     ```
-    Verify that gstreamer is installed
+    Verify that GStreamer is installed
     ```shell
     which gst-launch-1.0
     ```